elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-lessons-from-ancient-societies-contribute-to-our-modern-understanding-of-cultural-and-societal-evolution.md

 url: /learn/education-studies/questions/how-can-lessons-from-ancient-societies-contribute-to-our-modern-understanding-of-cultural-and-societal-evolution
 score: -1.0
 related_article1:
-    id: 170046
+    id: 170034
-    title: What impact did agriculture have on population density and the support of non-food producers?
+    title: >-
+        How should quotations be incorporated into writing assignments to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-impact-did-agriculture-have-on-population-density-and-the-support-of-nonfood-producers
+    url: /learn/education-studies/questions/how-should-quotations-be-incorporated-into-writing-assignments-to-support-arguments-effectively
 related_article2:
-    id: 170049
+    id: 170042
+    title: >-
-    title: What were the primary types of food consumed in ancient societies, and what role did women play in gathering these resources?
+        What are the characteristics of hunting and gathering societies in terms of population density and food resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-primary-types-of-food-consumed-in-ancient-societies-and-what-role-did-women-play-in-gathering-these-resources
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
 related_article3:
-    id: 170041
+    id: 170046
-    title: How does Voice Thread technology enhance student engagement and facilitate discussion in class?
+    title: >-
+        What impact did agriculture have on population density and the support of non-food producers?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-voice-thread-technology-enhance-student-engagement-and-facilitate-discussion-in-class
+    url: /learn/education-studies/questions/what-impact-did-agriculture-have-on-population-density-and-the-support-of-nonfood-producers
 related_article4:
-    id: 170056
+    id: 170047
-    title: What methods and approaches are used in historical anthropology to study ancient societies?
+    title: >-
+        How did the resource use and environmental impact of agricultural societies compare to hunting and gathering societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-methods-and-approaches-are-used-in-historical-anthropology-to-study-ancient-societies
+    url: /learn/education-studies/questions/how-did-the-resource-use-and-environmental-impact-of-agricultural-societies-compare-to-hunting-and-gathering-societies
 related_article5:
-    id: 170046
+    id: 170042
-    title: What impact did agriculture have on population density and the support of non-food producers?
+    title: >-
+        What are the characteristics of hunting and gathering societies in terms of population density and food resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-impact-did-agriculture-have-on-population-density-and-the-support-of-nonfood-producers
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
 ---

 &nbsp;